 Repair Water Damaged Areas

 If you are considering to sell a water damaged house, signs of previous water damage may scare buyers from purchasing your house.
 Even with all the necessary repairs, if you do not repair the damage, buyers will assume the worst.
 They will fear what they can’t see.
 Because your buyers are entering the transaction sell of your house with thoughts of flood damage and risk, it will be difficult for them to see your house’s higher value.

 In addition to replacing drywall and flooring where needed, consider painting everything white or beige before you sell your house.
 Not only do neutral colors appeal to buyers because they can better imagine how they would sue the space, but it will also make the interiors look clean and fresh.
 Your goal should be to make the space look as pristine as possible, to assuage any fears regarding water damage and past flooding.
 Water damage can be intrusive and intense, but it’s not impossible to fix.

 Hire An Inspector to Comfort Buyers

 One way to get the highest price possible for your water damaged house, whether or not it is repaired, is to pay to have the property inspected.
 An inspector can identify signs of water damage and inform you where your potentially problem areas lie for water damage in the house.
 Knowing exactly what is wrong will give you an upper hand because the repair estimates (or lack thereof) will not be debatable.
 They will be a known factor.

 If repairs are needed, obtain an estimate for water damage repairs.
 Contact a contractor to provide you with an estimate, and provide the contractor with a copy of the home inspector report.
-For yours and the buyer’s peace of mind, you might consider contacting more than one contractor to make sure the estimates are accurate, and to give you a better understanding of the scope of work and costs involved.
+For yours and the buyer’s peace of mind, you might consider contacting more than one contractor for a second opinion to make sure the estimates are accurate, and to give you a better understanding of the scope of work and costs involved.

 Sell The House Fast As-Is